Change of Habit: Soundtrack

-When Presley entered Decca Universal Studio on March 5, 1969, for two days to record his final dramatic motion picture soundtrack, what would come to be known as the comeback television special had already been broadcast, its attendant album Elvis had been his first top ten LP on the Billboard 200 in four years, and he had just finished the sessions at American Sound Studio yielding From Elvis in Memphis and the top ten singles "In the Ghetto" and "Suspicious Minds" that would cement his resurgence as a force in American popular music.
-He had a month-long engagement at the International Hotel in Paradise, Nevada lined up in August, his first live performances in eight years, and clearly now had turned his career around.
+When Presley entered Decca Universal Studio on March 5, 1969, for two days to record his final motion picture soundtrack, what would come to be known as the comeback television special had already been broadcast, its attendant album Elvis had been his first top ten LP on the Billboard 200 in four years, and he had just finished the sessions at American Sound Studio yielding From Elvis in Memphis and the top ten singles "In the Ghetto" and "Suspicious Minds" that would cement his resurgence as a force in American popular music.
+He had a month-long engagement at the International Hotel in Paradise, Nevada lined up in August, his first live performances in eight years, and had turned his career around.

 A song recorded at American, "Rubberneckin'", would be used in the film and subsequently issued as the b-side of RCA single 47-9768 "Don't Cry Daddy" in conjunction with the movie premiere.
 Four songs would be recorded at the soundtrack sessions, of which "Let's Be Friends" would not be used in the film.
 The four songs would be released commercially on budget albums, "Let's Be Friends", the title track "Change of Habit", and "Have a Happy" on Let's Be Friends the following year, with "Let Us Pray" issued on the 1971 album You'll Never Walk Alone.

 Some reference sources erroneously list an outtake from the earlier Presley film, Charro!, "Let's Forget About the Stars" (a song also released on the Let's Be Friends album), as being a song recorded for Change of Habit.